raamana/missingdata/README.rst

 Goals
 --------

-Povide an easy to use yet thorough assessment of missing values in one's dataset:
+To provide an easy to use yet thorough assessment of missing values in one's dataset:

  - in addition to the blackholes plot bellow,
  - show the variable-to-variable, subject-to-subject co-missingness, and
  - quantify the TYPE of missingness etc

 Note